21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 shih tzu

->Although he is extremely friendly and patient, is not the best with children.
+Although extremely friendly and patient, he’s not the best choice for homes with young children.

 4. Cavalier King Charles Spaniel